renyuanz/leonids/_posts/2014-06-14-elasticsearch-client-programming-python.md

 {% endhighlight %}

 Using this client program you can experiment with other types of queries by simply changing the fields and body field contents.

+{% highlight python %}
+my $rs = $es->search(
+        index => ['tweets-2014-04-12','tweets-2014-04-13'],
+        scroll => '60s',
+        size => 100,
+        search_type => 'scan',
+        body => {
+            'fields' => ['user.id_str','created_at','entities.urls.expanded_url'],
+            'query' => {
+                'wildcard' => {
+                    'entities.urls.expanded_url' => '*.ru'
+                }
+            }
+        }
+    );
+{% endhighlight %}

+**[Lines 1-5]** One or more indices are specified in the index field which is an array of strings.
+The inclusion of the `scroll` and `size` field creates what amounts to a cursor that indicates how many seconds Elasticsearch should cache results to be scrolled through and how many results are returned by each scroll operation, `100` tweets at a time in this case.
+Specifying search_type as `scan` disables sorting of search results to improve the efficiency of scrolling through result sets.

+**[Lines 6-10]** The type of query and fields involved are specified in the body field.
+The fields array includes the tweet fields that we want in the query response.
+The query does a wildcard search for expanded URLs that contain the characters `.ru`.

+### Display the Query Results

+All that’s left to do is display the entire set of tweets returned.
+For queries where certain fields are specified, Elasticsearch conveniently returns just the fields specified, placing them in a JSON section labeled `fields` as shown here.

+{% highlight python %}
+for tweet in tweets:
+    print tweet['_id'], tweet['fields']['user.id_str'],
+    tweet['fields']['created_at'],
+    tweet['fields']['entities.urls.expanded_url']
+{% endhighlight %}

+Using this client program you can experiment with other types of queries by simply changing the fields and body field contents.